rismoney/puppet-baremetal-windows/README.md

 ## Status
-Puppet bootstrap completed - needs clean up and customization.
-Tested only on VMWare
+This is now operational.
+Puppet can compile and execute properly under Windows PE Image has only been tested on VMWare ISO mounting.

-Image has not been tested via PXE, or on other hypervisors ie VirtualBox, HyperV, etc
+It has not yet been tested via PXE, or on other hypervisors ie VirtualBox, HyperV, etc

-## Goal:
+## Goals - automate everything:
-1. PXE boot to WinPE - Core Functionality completed
+1. PXE boot to WinPE - Done!
-2. Run Puppet - Core Functionality completed
+2. Run Puppet under WinPE - Done!
-3. OS installation - TODO
+3. OS installation - Done!
-4. Run Puppet - EASY PEASY ONE TO THREESY
+4. Run Puppet - EASY PEASY ONE TO THREESY - Done!

 What is [Puppet] (www.puppetlabs.com)?